With the White Rabbit Down the Hole. The spread of a Coastal DNA

 AGCAACAGGAATGAAACTCCAATGAAAGAAAGAAAAGGAAG/GAAA/GAAA/GAAA/GAAA/GAAAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GGAGGGTGGGCGTGGTG

-The first farmers and cattle herders from southwest Asia reached Europe via the Mediterranean route, with western Anatolia in Turkey as a stepping stone.
-It was between circa 7,000 and 6,500 BC that the first farmers based themselves in western Anatolia, northern Greece, on the Peloponnesus, and on the island of Crete.
-By around 6,000 BC, they had reached the south of Italy.
-From there, they migrated to Mediterranean France and Spain.
-Genetic research also proved that agriculture was not the migration of a concept, but the migration of people carrying this knowledge.
-This migration flow is generally identified with the spread of the Indo-European language family, and western Anatolia is considered its homeland.
-This southern Mediterranean route, with only slightly different time scales, is confirmed in different genetic research (Myres 2011, Bouckaert 2012, Hofmanová 2016).
+The first farmers and cattle herders from southwest Asia entered Europe via the Mediterranean route, using western Anatolia in Turkey as a stepping stone.
+Between roughly 7,000 and 6,500 BC, the first farming communities established themselves in western Anatolia, northern Greece, the Peloponnesus, and on the island of Crete.
+By around 6,000 BC, they had reached southern Italy, from where they migrated into Mediterranean France and Spain.

-The immigration flows of the R-M269 peoples did not wipe out the native European hunter-gatherers entirely.
-Au contraire, research revealed a complex process of admixture.
-A study of the human remains of the so-called Kostenki 14 body, dated 34,000 BC and found in Russia, shows that much of its genes (C-M130) can still be traced in western Europeans, with the highest resemblance in northern Europe, especially the Baltics.
-This research also demonstrates that the European hunter-gatherers split from the East Asian gene pool around 34,000 BC already.
-The so-called K14 DNA also contains relatively high Neanderthal ancestry, namely 2.4 percent (Seguin-Orlando 2014).
-Of course, features of northern Europeans still show their admixture :-) Other research also confirmed that Bronze Age populations in central and northern Europe are composed of an admixture of new Neolithic farmers and native Mesolithic hunter-gatherers (Allentoft 2015).
+The immigration waves of R-M269 peoples did not entirely wipe out the native European hunter-gatherers.
+Au contraire, research has revealed a complex process of admixture.
+A study of the human remains known as Kostenki 14, dated to 34,000 BC and found in Russia, shows that much of its genetic makeup (C-M130) can still be traced in western Europeans, with the strongest resemblance in northern Europe, especially the Baltics.
+This research also demonstrates that European hunter-gatherers had already split from the East Asian gene pool by around 34,000 BC.

 AGCAACAGGAATGAAACTCCAATGAAAGAAAGAAAAGGAAG/GAAA/GAAAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GGAGGGTGGGCGTGGTG